Reg Lab

 Best Practices

-With the support of RMI and expert faculty, the cohorts will develop actionable guidance on how to achieve outcomes like fully leveraging state and federal energy policy, improved grid reliability and resilience, and greater equity and affordability for customers.
+With the support of RMI and expert faculty, the cohort will develop actionable guidance on how to tackle key challenges while achieving outcomes like affordability, reliability, and resilience.

 The Collaborative is free.